Become a Trained Coach

 *Judicatory & Leadership endorsement letters must be received prior to the deadline.
 They must be uploaded with the online application.

-*You must obtain Judicatory and Lay Leader endorsements (a letter than can be uploaded) before completing the registration form.
+*You must obtain Judicatory and Lay Leader endorsements (a letter that can be uploaded) before completing the registration form.

 **If you have had prior coaching training (minimum 15-20 hours) and would like to complete the levels of training required for Professional Certification with ICF, please speak to your judicatory staff ASAP.
 There is a separate training for those who fall into this category.